• Home

 20% For Equity Investors

-Equity Investors - Black Accredited Investors - Urban Real Estate Fund II, LLC - (Fund II):
+Equity Investors - Urban Real Estate Fund II, LLC - (Fund II) and Black Doctors Real Estate Fund, LLC:

-15% preferred rate of return or 50% of the profits (whichever is greater) for those who invest $10,000 or more.
+15% preferred rate of return or 50% of the profits (whichever is greater) for accredited investors who invest $10,000 or more.

 Fill Out The Below Form To Receive A Copy Of Our Private Placement Memorandum/PPM (i.e. Investment Documents)!